hbc/knowledgebase/research/chipseq/bibliography.md

 ---
 title: ChIP-seq Bibliography
-description: This page shows tutorials that can be applied to ChIP-seq and related data.
+description: This page lists papers that are relevant to ChIP-seq and related data.
 category: research
 subcategory: chipseq
 tags: [literature]